 A veteran educator since 1979, he has served as a school principal, school director, headmaster, and music teacher.

 Dr. Boone was a nationally honored classroom music teacher recognized by two United States Presidents for his outstanding teaching.
 He was a semifinalist for the National Music Teacher of the Year by the Grammy Foundation.
 As a high school band director for more than 20 years, his bands won in national competition on three separate occasions.
-He was named to the National High School Band Director’s Hall of Fame in 1992.
 Dr. Boone is a published composer.
 As a director he has led his bands to performances at the Tournament of Roses Parade (California), the Cherry Blossom festival (Washington, D.C.) and the National Adjudicators Festival (Virginia).
 His bands have been seen on the ABC, NBC, CBS, CNN, FOX, and C-Span television networks.
 In 1991, he was named as one of seven individuals nationally as a finalist for high school band director of the year by the Hall of Fame Foundation.
-In 1992 he was selected into the National high School Band Director’s Hall of Fame.
+An All State High School Band Member of the State of Alabama, in 1992 he was selected into the National high School Band Director’s Hall of Fame.

 Dr. Boone has served on the faculty of numerous universities as a Professor of Humanities and Education.
 A former dean of academics and a public school administrator, Dr. Boone has received national honors.
 In 2005 he was nominated for the Principal of the Year (Alabama).

 Dr. Boone has been named twice to Who's Who Among America's High School Teachers and was named with Outstanding Young Men of America.
 He has also been named into the National Registry’s Who’s Who for Business Executives.
 He is a member of the National Band Association and the Lions Club International.

 He and his wife, Robin, have two adult children, Lauren and Matthew.